olgaemms/davidemms.github.io/_posts/2019-09-20-downloading-and-running-orthofinder.md

 ## Downloading and running OrthoFinder

-1. Create a directory to work in
-> Open a terminal
+1. Create a directory to work in.
+Open a terminal and run
 ```
 mkdir ~/orthofinder_tutorial
 cd ~/orthofinder_tutorial